Skip to content

 WHAT'S THE DIFFERENCE IN VALUE PROPOSITION BETWEEN NATURAL AND LAB-GROWN DIAMONDS?

-Natural diamonds obtain their value from their uniqueness and rarity as billion-year-old precious gems older than life itself.
-Lab-grown diamonds are currently sold at a slightly reduced price compared to natural diamonds, but the cost continues to decline due to mass production.
-Therefore, they have little to no resale value.
+Natural diamonds obtain their value from their uniqueness and rarity because they are billion-year-old precious gems and older than life itself.
+Lab-grown diamonds are currently sold at a reduced price compared to naturally mined diamonds, but the cost continues to decline due to mass production.
+Therefore, lab-created diamonds are reduced to a commodity and have minimal to no resale value.

 DO NATURAL DIAMONDS HAVE A GREATER SOCIOECONOMIC IMPACT THAN LAB-GROWN DIAMONDS?